top of page

 • Registered member of the BC Association of Social Workers (BCASAW)

-• Essentials of Cognitive Behavioral Therapy (CBT) Training, Beck Institute
+• Essentials of Cognitive Behavioural Therapy (CBT) Training, Beck Institute

 • Acute and Primary Care Social Work